CONTROLLING YOUR NEGATIVE EMOTIONS (Part 1)

 That would certainly be a wild, dangerous, and unsafe place to live!

-While your capacity for emotions was given to you by God, it is your personal responsibility to control or restrain your emotions, especially the negative emotions.
+While your capacity for emotions was given to you by God; however, it is your personal responsibility to control or restrain your emotions, especially the negative emotions.

 The Scripture commands you to “Put an end to your wrath and be no longer bitter; do not give way to angry feeling which is a cause of sin.”
 (Psa.
 37:8 BBE).